-Many people who are required to take the new Army Combat Fitness Test are looking for new ways to include the exercises into regular workouts in the gym or on the track and treadmill.
+Many people required to take the new Army combat fitness test are looking for new ways to include the exercises into regular workouts in the gym or on the track and treadmill.

-The workout is an advanced training program for the upper body that mixes calisthenics with a short run as a warm-up.
-Following the warm-up, the lift section begins, followed by a goal pace run interval workout that requires an active rest that includes a PT testing element (sit-ups, plank or leg tucks).
-You complete the workout with the PT Reset as a cooldown session.
+The workout is an advanced training program for the upper body that mixes calisthenics with a short run as a warmup.
+After the warmup, the lift section begins, followed by a goal pace run interval workout that requires an active rest that includes a PT testing element (sit-ups, plank or leg tucks).
+You complete the workout with the PT reset as a cooldown session.

-Pull-up Pyramid: 1-10 with 100-meter run in between each set.
-You can also just stretch or dynamic stretch for 15-20 seconds in between each set if no running options are available.
-Typically, we do this on an outdoor pull-up bar and run 2 x 50-meter jogs between sets. (total 55 pull-ups and 1000 meters jog).
+Pull-up pyramid: 1-10 with a 100-meter run between each set.
+You also can just stretch or do a dynamic stretch for 15-20 seconds between each set if no running options are available.
+Typically, we do this on an outdoor pull-up bar and run 2 x 50-meter jogs between sets. (total 55 pull-ups and 1,000 meters of jogging).

 Run: 1 mile or bike 10 minutes

 Lift: The two short circuits below are some basic upper-body exercises you can do with dumbbells.